rebmaso/submaps_ros/README.md

 ## Using the planner

-Just publish a goal on the /navgoal topic like this:
+Just publish a goal on the /navgoal topic like this.
+This goal is a point in the odom frame (the one where okvis starts).

 `` rostopic pub -1 /navgoal geometry_msgs/Point  '{x: 1.0, y: 0.0, z: 0.0}' ``